A genie in a bottle? A wishing well? Or an all-knowing crystal ball?

 Get started by booking a consultation with our CRM experts today.

-The preliminary target for the sales team would be to generate interest and communicate the offerings.
+Defining the sales target is a strategy that works well for newly launched products, especially for small businesses.
+The preliminary target should be to generate interest from prospects and communicate the offerings.
 The teams can meet your customers and share relevant information to build the pipeline.
-By doing so, you already have a few people who are interested and excited to try out your product.
+By doing so, you’ll have a few people who are interested and excited to try out your product.